captdam/Maze-Router-Lee-Algorithm/README.md

 This program can be divided into two parts, the back-end routing program and the front-end GUI.
 The back-end routing program is implemented in C, because program write in C has higher performance.
 When the given maze map and nets count are large, C program generally takes way less runtime compare to programs in other languages.
 The front-end GUI is implemented HTML with embedded CSS, because HTML/CSS GUI is extremely easy to write.

-When the user executes the program with GUI enabled and intermediate result exportation enabled, the program will first open the GUI.
+When the user executes the program with GUI enabled, the program will first open the GUI.
 Then, the GUI will constantly be polling the result file and display the maze map and the router’s progress in the GUI window.
 At the same time, the program will apply the Lee Algorithm and generate result file.
 In this way, when there is any progress done by the back-end router, the back-end router will export the result file, and the front-end GUI poll it and display it on the screen.

 ```
 ----------                           ------------                     -------